 I am blessed to start my 5th year at Immanuel!
 I've been teaching in Lutheran schools for over 25 years (age 2-5th grade), and I'm so blessed to be able to share Jesus' love with my students everyday.

 Every day we will grow in our faith and encourage one another.
 We will be challenged in math, reading, science, social studies, writing, art, P.E., and computers.
 Building strong reading skills and confidence in reading is very important in first grade.
 We focus on 150 sight words that are called Rainbow Words.
 Mastery of these words is critical to reading and writing success.
 Our sight word and spelling practice will help us become stronger readers and writers too!

 Our learning will be active, engaging, and fun!
 We will learn what it is to be a child of God and how we can love others and live out God's love daily.
 Throughout the school year we will take field trips to enhance our learning.
 We will also serve our community by taking part in a class service project.

-I can't wait to journey through first grade this year with you as we experience our REAL.
-PRESENT.
-GOD.
+I can't wait to journey through first grade this year with you as we experience the JOY of the Lord each day!

 Teacher – Mrs. Holly Smith

 I am looking forward to a wonderful 2019-2020 school year!
 We have much to accomplish this year and I cannot wait to see all of your smiling faces again!